Bismuth: Other metal uses and specialty alloys

 Many bismuth alloys have low melting points and are found in specialty applications such as solders.
 Many automatic sprinklers, electric fuses, and safety devices in fire detection and suppression systems contain the eutectic In19.1\-Cd5.3\-Pb22.6\-Sn8.3\-Bi44.7 alloy that melts at 47 C This is a convenient temperature since it is unlikely to be exceeded in normal living conditions.
-Low-melting alloys, such as Bi-Cd-Pb-Sn alloy which melts at 70 C, are also used in automotive and aviation industries.
+Low-melting alloys, such as Bi-Cd-Pb-Sn alloy, which melts at 70 C, are also used in automotive and aviation industries.
 Before deforming a thin-walled metal part, it is filled with a melt or covered with a thin layer of the alloy to reduce the chance of breaking.
-Then the alloy is removed by submerging the part in boiling water.
+Then, the alloy is removed by submerging the part in boiling water.

 Bismuth is used to make free-machining steels and free-machining aluminium alloys for precision machining properties.
 It has similar effect to lead and improves the chip breaking during machining.
-The shrinking on solidification in lead and the expansion of bismuth compensate each other and therefore lead and bismuth are often used in similar quantities.
-Similarly, alloys containing comparable parts of bismuth and lead exhibit a very small change (on the order 0.01%) upon melting, solidification or aging.
+The shrinking on solidification in lead and the expansion of bismuth compensate each other, so lead and bismuth are often used in similar quantities.
+Similarly, alloys containing comparable parts of bismuth and lead exhibit a very small change (on the order 0.01%) upon melting, solidification, or aging.
 Such alloys are used in high-precision casting, e.g. in dentistry, to create models and molds.
 Bismuth is also used as an alloying agent in production of malleable irons and as a thermocouple material.

 Bismuth is also used in aluminium-silicon cast alloys to refine silicon morphology.
 However, it indicated a poisoning effect on modification of strontium.
-Some bismuth alloys, such as Bi35\-Pb37\-Sn25, are combined with non-sticking materials such as mica, glass and enamels because they easily wet them allowing to make joints to other parts.
+Some bismuth alloys, such as Bi35\-Pb37\-Sn25, are combined with nonsticking materials such as mica, glass, and enamels because they easily wet them, allowing to make joints to other parts.
 Addition of bismuth to caesium enhances the quantum yield of caesium cathodes.
 Sintering of bismuth and manganese powders at 300 C produces a permanent magnet and magnetostrictive material, which is used in ultrasonic generators and receivers working in the 10±– kHz range and in magnetic and holographic memory devices.